cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 ### Running Locally

+#### Configuring

+Configuration of your local development environment is done through a `.env` file.
+One environment variable, `VCAP_SERVICES`, is needed in order to configure your local development environment.
+The value of the `VCAP_SERVICES` is a string representation of a JSON object.
+Here is an example `.env` file:

+    VCAP_SERVICES={"cloudantNoSQLDB": [{"name": "cloudant-location-tracker-db","label": "cloudantNoSQLDB","plan": "Shared","credentials": {"username": "your-username","password": "your-password","host": "your-host","port": 443,"url": "https://your-username:your-password@your-host"}}]}

+You have two options for configuring the database to be used by your local development environment:

+1. Install the [CouchDB 2.0 Developer Preview](https://couchdb.apache.org/developer-preview/2.0/) on your local development machine and configure the `VCAP_SERVICES` environment variable accordingly.
+2. Simply point your local installation to your Cloudant database on Bluemix.
+This isn't ideal, as both your development and production environments will be using the same database.

+If you want to try the second option:

+1. Click "Show Credentials" on your "Cloudant NoSQL DB" service within the Bluemix dashboard
+2. Copy the JSON object displayed
+3. Paste the JSON object into your `.env` file as the value for the `VCAP_SERVICES` environment variable, removing all of the line breaks

 #### Installing

-If you want to run the Location Tracker application in your local development environment, you'll first need to [download and install Node.js](https://nodejs.org/download/), if you haven't already.
+[Download and install Node.js](https://nodejs.org/download/), if you haven't already.
 The Location Tracker application uses [npm (node package manager)](https://www.npmjs.com/) to manage the application's various dependencies on external packages.
 You can see all of the application's dependencies in the [`package.json`](https://github.com/cloudant-labs/location-tracker-nodejs/blob/master/package.json) file (truncated for readability):

 ```json
 {